isaacjperez/virusTotal/README.md

-This script utilizes the Virus Total community API to provide a Virus Total verdict.
+This script utilizes the Virus Total community API to provide a Virus Total verdict for IP addresses.
 Its main goal is to analyze and summarize pcaps.
 Read main.py for a more detailed description of the script and its functions.